Anomalous Transient Heat Conduction in Fractal Metamaterials: Results and Simulations

 Clearly, the thermal relaxation process is described by the series of time decay factors $\exp(-{\xi_n^2}Dt/{R^2})$.
 As such, in the long time limit, the characteristic time-scale $\tau_c$ of the heat conduction relaxation is governed by the first term with the smallest exponent $\xi_1^2$, which can be written as

 Clearly, increasing $d_s$ will decrease the characteristic time, which means larger dimension can promote the heat diffusion.
-Note $\xi_1(d_s)$, as the first zero of the Bessel function $\mathcal J_{d_s/2-1}$, is a function of the fractal dimension $d_s$ and has the theorem ~\cite{cite15, cite16}: $\frac{2}{d_s(d_s+4)}<\frac{1}{\xi_1^2}<\sum_{n=1}^{\infty}\frac{1}{\xi_n^2}=\frac{1}{2 d_s}$.
+Note $\xi_1(d_s)$, as the first zero of the Bessel function $ J_{d_s/2-1}$, is a function of the fractal dimension $d_s$ and has the theorem ~\cite{cite15, cite16}: $\frac{2}{d_s(d_s+4)}<\frac{1}{\xi_1^2}<\sum_{n=1}^{\infty}\frac{1}{\xi_n^2}=\frac{1}{2 d_s}$.

 We can compare it with the Brownian random motion of a single free particle immersed in a thermalized environment in multi-dimension $d_s$.
 The mean square displacement (MSD) increases linearly with time as $\langle x^2\rangle=2d_sD t$.
 When replacing the MSD $\langle x^2\rangle$ by the square radius $R^2$, it is clear to see that the upper bound $\tau_c$ in Eq.~(\ref{eq:bound}) is exactly the time for the MSD of the Brownian particle's random walk reaching the square radius.
-In other words, the dynamics of nonequilibrium heat conduction is faster than the one of Brownian random diffusion.
-This is understandable, because the former one is essentially a nonequilibrium process driven by external fields, including both the heat sources and temperature boundary conditions with bias, while the latter process is essentially an equilibrium with no bias, so that the latter one is slower with a larger time scale as the upper bound of the former's time scale.
+In other words, the diffusion dynamics of heat conduction under fixed temperature boundaries is faster than the random diffusion of Brownian particles.
+This is understandable, because the former one is essentially a nonequilibrium process driven by external fields, including both the heat sources and temperature boundary conditions with inherent thermal bias, while the latter process is essentially an equilibrium under a uniform thermalized environment with no temperature bias.
+Therefore, the latter Brownian diffusion is slower with a larger time scale as the upper bound of the time scale of former heat diffusion.